mryap/fierce-robin/src/pages/posts/my-reproducible-project-workflow-in-r.md

 Choose filenames so that alphabetical sorting will organise types of files for you: in the same way that ISO 8601 puts the most significant unit (year) first so that alphabetical = chronological.

-Avoid using absolute paths and use only relative paths An absolute path is one that gives the full address to a folder or file.
+Avoid using absolute paths and use only relative paths.
+An absolute path is one that gives the full address to a folder or file.
 A relative path gives the location of the file from the current working directory.
 For example:
 # Absolute path -----------------------------“C:/project_root_folder/data/species_dat.csv”
 # Relative path ------“data/species_dat.csv”

+When working in R, RStudio projects can help aid portability of code.
+RStudio projects provide a self-contained coding environment to work in, and when opened, a .Rproj file sets the project working directory and saves the history and state of the project.
+RStudio projects can be created directly from the RStudio GUI and can be created in an existing folder, a new empty folder, or checked out from a version control repository (